benjymous/annotations/sandman/sandman.41.md

 - #### Panel 3

-  Delirium's eyes were colored incorrectly in some editions.
+  > [oops] Delirium's eyes were colored incorrectly in some editions.
 They should be: right eye green, left eye blue.

 - #### Panel 4